Registering a Car in Florida

-To finish your car registering in Florida, you must have your title, proof of identity, insurance documents, and the payment for registering at your local DMV location.
+To finish your car registering in Florida, you must have your title, proof of identity, Florida auto insurance documents, and the payment for registering at your local DHSMV location.

-Those who have just moved to Florida will have to get a VIN inspection and have an official odometer reading done.
+Those who have just moved to Florida or have been here one year to two years will have to get a VIN inspection, have an official odometer reading done, and get new license plates.
 You must also make a payment for any possible sales tax on the out-of-state vehicle.
-Fees for registering will be different on a vehicle to vehicle basis and will also depend on the length of the registration.
+Fees for registering will be different on a motor vehicle to vehicle basis and will also depend on the length of the registration and if you need a license plate.

-Florida makes it mandatory that all residents bring their vehicles in for registration with the Florida DHSMV.
+Florida law makes it mandatory that all residents bring their vehicles in for registration with the Florida DHSMV.
+You can register your automobile for one or two years.

-On this page, you'll find the steps you need to follow in order to register your first-time vehicle in Florida.
+On this page, you'll find the steps you need to if you must register your first-time motor vehicle in Florida, all rights reserved.
 In Florida, you complete both the registration and titling at the same time.
 Thus, you'll only need to finish this process once.

 Just Moved to Florida?

-If you've just moved, you'll have ten days in which you will need to register your vehicle with the FL DMV after you have started:
+If you've just moved and have your new license plates, Florida law says you'll have 10 days in which you will need to register your vehicle with the FL Department of Highway Safety and Motor Vehicles after you have started:

 - Working in Florida.